kauboi07/Quantum-ML-Bloch-Sphere-Simulator/README.md

 - Probabilities of |0> and |1>
 - Animated GIF of the Bloch Sphere evolution

-I made this project as my freshman year physics project ; ChatGPT played a huge role in helping me make this project , feel free to contribute to make this code better!
+-I made this project as my freshman year physics project ; ChatGPT played a huge role in helping me make this project , feel free to contribute to make this code better!
 ---

 ## Features